Putin says U.S. guarantees unlikely to prompt North Korea to de-nuclearise

 Putin’s last summit with a North Korean leader was in 2002 when his counterpart was Kim Jong Il, Kim Jong Un’s father and predecessor.
 Kim Jong Il also met in 2011 with Dmitry Medvedev, then Russia’s president and now its prime minister.

-Additional reporting by Hyonhee Shin and Joyce Lee in SEOUL and Maria Kiselyova, Darya Korsunskaya and Maxim Rodionov in MOSCOW; Writing by Christian Lowe/Andrew Osborn; Editing by Gareth Jones
+Additional reporting by Hyonhee Shin and Joyce Lee in SEOUL, Maria Kiselyova, Darya Korsunskaya and Maxim Rodionov in MOSCOW and David Brunnstrom in WASHINGTON; Writing by Christian Lowe/Andrew Osborn; editing by Gareth Jones and Jonathan Oatis